LiziHutchinson/ATLASPix3-Decoder/README.md

+If qmake not available, use a direct call of g++.
+There is a CMakeLists file for this purpose.

 The script is embedded in a qt project for easier debugging.
 Nothing but qmake is used.
 Instead of using qmake, the project can also be compiled using a direct call of g++.